 How to fix a gas grill that won’t ignite

-It’s supposed to be simple: Push the spark igniter on your gas grill and you’re fired up and ready for steak.
+Igniting a gas grill is supposed to be simple: Push the spark igniter on your gas grill and you’re fired up and ready for steak.
 But after a few years, those piezo-style igniters stop working.
 They bind up and refuse to “click,” or they click but don’t produce a spark.
-Rather than replace them every few years with the same trouble-prone style, why not upgrade to a battery-powered spark generator?
+Rather than replace the gas grill ignitor every few years with the same trouble-prone style, why not upgrade to a battery-powered spark generator?

 You can buy a new-style spark generator and electrode for about $20 at some home centers and online (one online source is grillparts.com).
 You’ll probably have to mount it in a different location.
 That’ll mean abandoning the old piezo unit and drilling a new hole.
 If you’re OK with that, grab your drill, bits and a rotary tool and get to work.
 The entire project takes about one hour from start to fire.
 Here’s how.